mahakmalik/DroneDeliverySystem/README.md

 - use JRE 1.8
 - download jar files for Cucumber, Gherkin and JUnit 4

+# Tools
+- Programming Language : Java & Gherkin
+  The reason for using java is that it is an object oriented lannguage and offers automatic garbage collection.
+  We can employ security rules using if block as we cannot bypass if block during code execution.
+  Java source code can be run on any operating system.
+  It is free of cost many frmaeworks such as Spring, NetBeans are available.
+  Gherkin is used for writing test scenarios in cucumber.It is a plain english language and anyone can understand it.

+ - IDE: Eclipse
+ - Testing Tools: Cucumber & JUnit4
+   Cucumber and JUnit offer a variety of options that make testing easier.
+Such as we can define a test scenario in cucumber using     Gherkin language and create a corresponding java file that will contain the source code for that scenario.
+   It is easier to track and understand. various test annotations and assertions are available for testing the output of test method.

 # Assumptions

 -	The drone can carry only one packet at a time.